RagnarDanneskjold/AirWallet.me/README.md

 * Client-side and server-side versions
 * Wallet (electrum deterministic)

-Note: Search doesn't work yet.

 ## How to use

 ### Client-side version

 * Checkout source
-* Open bkchain.html in a browser
+* Open index.html in a browser

 ### Server-side version

-Note: currently non-functional, some features are missing.

 Requirements:
 * Node.js

 TODO

+Colonize Shibas on the Moon